Snuggly and sustainable: 12 of the UK’s best eco friendly slippers

 With slippers forming such a large part of our winter wardrobes, considering how we can shop sustainably and ethically is vital.

-What Makes an eco friendly Slipper?
+What makes an eco friendly slipper?

 There are some core aspects that all sustainable slippers share.